Tips to Grow Your Podcast Using Copyright-Free Music

 Another option is to create your own music.
 If you’re musically inclined, you can compose your own podcast intro music or record some ambient sounds to use as background noise.
 This is another chance to be creative.
 And show your audience that you can do it all to grow your podcast.
 Crafting your own intro music will set your podcast apart from the others.

 Understanding How Royalty-Free Music Works

 When choosing free music to use in your podcast, it’s important to understand what “royalty-free” means.
 And to understand that royalty-free does not mean totally free.
-As we already discussed, you still need the proper license to use the music.
+As we already discussed, you still need the proper license to use the music to grow your music.
 And licensing can be an added expense that many podcasters neglect to budget for.

 Essentially, royalty-free music is music that you can use without having to pay royalties to the original creator.
 This means that you can use the music in your podcast without having to worry about paying the artist every time you play it.
 When you pay a company or website to license music, the company, in turn, pays these royalties on your behalf.
-So for you, the songs are royalty-free.
+So for you, the songs are royalty-free and can be used to grow your podcast.
 You only pay a one-time licensing fee while acknowledging that you do not own the copyright.
 The copyright is typically held by the artist(s).

 Choose Songs for Your Podcast by Knowing Your Audience

-You should also consider your audience when choosing songs.
+You should also consider your audience when choosing songs and grow your podcast.
 If your podcast is about the science of content creation, you may not want to use songs that are too classical.
 Instead, you may want to use pop, rock-based, or tracks from other genres that will be more appealing to your audience.
 It is another essential for growing your podcast audience.

 The best way to find the perfect song for your podcast is to experiment.
 Try out different tracks and see what works best with your show.
 You may even want to ask your audience for suggestions.
 After all, they’re the ones who will be listening to your podcast, so it’s important to make sure that they’re enjoying the music as well.